Mayur-21/Bank-Customer-Segmentation-Using-GENAI/README.md

-Use Case - Effective Marketing Using GenAI
+Use Case - Effective Marketing Using GenAI,
 Project - Bank Customer Segmentation Using GenAI